TNolan01/player_track/README.md

 ### Future Features

 - An In-Play feature which would allow the manager enter scores in real time.
-This would display 'live' information on the match for the members with access to the the Main Dashboard so they could get up to date information on their childs games if they could not attend.
+This would display 'live' information on the match for the members with access to the Main Dashboard so they could get up to date information on their child's games if they could not attend.
 This would incorporate a timer or clock.
 The Team_Selection Model has goals, points and notes fields included in it for this future feature.
-The admin or coach would update the information from 'pitch side' via phone or tablet.
+The admin or coach would update the information from 'pitch side' via phone or tablet live.

 - Email notification for registered members of the application.

 - Make a printable team sheet.

-- Ability for the administrator to put up a team message on the Main Dashboard.
+- Ability for the administrator to put up a team message or notification on the Main Dashboard.

+- Introduction of a 'color picker' or something to allow the administrator select two colors from a menu that would be used to style elements of the screen.
+This would allow a club to personalize the screens in club colors in place of the <span style="color:#ebd80c; font-weight:bold;">yellow</span> and <span style="color:#56a832; font-weight:bold;">green</span> which I have used.

 [Back to content](#contents)
 ​